-MassDEP has issued a proposed Comprehensive Plan Approval (CPA) following the determination that proposed upgrades to MIT’s Central Utilities Plant will comply with state and federal air quality regulations and state noise policy.
+MassDEP has determined that the upgraded plant will comply with state and federal air quality regulations and state noise policy and has issued a proposed Comprehensive Plan Approval (CPA).
 In addition, MassDEP has issued a draft Prevention of Significant Deterioration (PSD) permit, which states that the project complies with EPA New Source Review (NSR) regulations (as part of the 1977 Clean Air Act Amendments).

 Public hearing scheduled for May 22

-MassDEP proposes to approve the application and will hold a public hearing for the purpose of receiving public comments on the Proposed Plan Approval and Draft PSD Permit before issuing the Plan Approval and PSD Permit.
+Having proposed that the permit application be approved, MassDEP will hold a public hearing for the purpose of receiving public comments on the Proposed Plan Approval and Draft PSD Permit before issuing the Plan Approval and PSD Permit.

 Monday, May 22, 2017, 7:00 PM